 Authorization to Collect Payments

 Each department may be collecting funds for different purposes and therefore the specific departmental process may vary.
 It is essential that each department create its own cash handling and payment collection process relevant to their area.
-These processes must be submitted to the Budget Office for review and guidance before beginning a payment collection program.
+These processes must be submitted to the Finance Office for review and guidance before beginning a payment collection program.
 The department should review any departmental process annually and update if necessary.

 Transmission of Funds to Central Payment Location

 All funds collected, including currency, checks, or credit card receipts, must be transmitted to the appropriate central payment location.
 Student Accounts serves as the central payment location for college-held deposits.
-In limited circumstances where an Agency Account is established, pursuant to the approval of the Budget Office, the Auxiliary Services Corporation (ASC) may serve as the central payment location.
+In limited circumstances where an Agency Account is established, pursuant to the approval of the Finance Office, the Auxiliary Services Corporation (ASC) may serve as the central payment location.
 Funds to be deposited to ASC Agency Accounts may be delivered directly to ASC.
-The appropriate account and procedure will be determined when the payment collection activity is authorized by the Budget Office.
+The appropriate account and procedure will be determined when the payment collection activity is authorized by the Finance Office.

 General Procedures for Collecting Payments